SaltyGoo/saltygoo.github.io/list/spell-catastrophe.md

 ---
 layout: post
 permalink: /list/spell-catastrophe
-title: Curses and Catastrophes
+title: Doom
 ---

+Magic is dangerous!
+If used recklessly, it will lead directly to your doom.
+That is why everybody has a **Doom Score** which starts at 0.
+When you gain one or more **Doom Points** (for example, by getting a pair when rolling spell dice), add it to your Doom Score and roll a D20.
+If you roll equal or under your Doom Score, you trigger a **Catastrophe**.
+Getting a triple when casting a spell gives 3 Doom Points, and a quadruple, 6.

+# Catastrophes

-Catastrophes most often happen when a spellcaster rolls too many pairs and triples on their [Spell Dice](/class/wizard#spells), but they are also designed to be used as curses by the referee when appropriate.
-It's a work in progress as I'm doing a list for each of the [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and [Marvels & Malison](https://www.drivethrurpg.com/product/211911/Marvels--Malisons) spell schools that I use.
-Roll a smaller die than a D12 if you want to avoid the character-killing ones.
+Catastrophes happen most often when a spellcaster rolls too many pairs and triples on their [Spell Dice](/class/wizard#spells), but they are also designed to be used as curses by the referee when appropriate.
+When a player triggers a catastrophe, choose which type seems to be the most appropriate (I'm doing a list for each of the [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and [Marvels & Malison](https://www.drivethrurpg.com/product/211911/Marvels--Malisons) spell schools) and give the player the _Last Warning_.
+For each further catastrophy triggered by this character, ask the player to roll a D12 and face the consequences.
 The smaller the roll the kinder the consequence.

-Reminder of the Salty Goo spell catastrophe rules: _Every time you roll doubles with your Spell Dice you gain 1 Doom Point.
-Roll a D20.
-If you roll equal to or below your doom score, you trigger a catastrophe.
-Triples give 3 Points, and Quadruples, 6 points._
+Reroll if it already happened.

 ## D12 Animorphic Catastrophes
 <details markdown="1">